yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-023_Validate_Empty_Security_Question_Field.md

 3. Enter a valid email address
 4. Enter a valid password
 5. Enter the same password in the "Repeat Password" field
-6. Leave the "Security Question" field unselected
+6. Leave the "Security Question" field blank
-7. Enter a valid security answer
+7. Fill in other required fields
 8. Click on the "Register" button

 ---